 What about siblings?

 Siblings are treated separately.
-You need to provide documentation of a hardship.
+You need to provide supporting documentation of the hardship.

-Transportation is the responsibility of the parent or court-appointed guardian for all other students attending a school as an out-of-area transfer.
+Transportation for all other requests is the responsibility of the parent or court-appointed guardian for all other students attending a school as an out-of-area transfer.

 Applications are accepted from March 1–May 1 for the following school year.
 Applications submitted after May 1 must include documentation of a bona fide emergency or event unforeseen prior to May 1.
 Applications submitted without documentation of an emergency or unforeseen event will be returned without any action being taken.